Not a star, but a reasonably priced raconteur

 Key talking points from Peter’s life

-• On 7 April 1959, a reasonably priced raconteur was born to Elizabeth and John Hancock.
+• On a sunny spring day in 1959, a reasonably priced raconteur was born to Elizabeth and John Hancock.
 Life began for the young lad in a huge house in Purley, Surrey – made possible by the entrepreneurial skills of his father, who had made a rapid fortune as co-publisher of Spick and Span magazines, containing racy stories about the wholesome young bikini-clad ladies photographed within!

 • Ten years later, when the family moved to Sussex, their next-door neighbour was the Rolling Stones’ Keith Richards, who had an identical Bentley Continental to his father – except one was dark blue and the other orange.
 You can guess who had which.
 It was never going to be a boring life for Peter.